Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-my-journey.md

 It wouldn't be right not to mention some of the other tools I'm finding really useful in this space.

 #### k3sup
-If you want to quickly spin up k3s clusters on your own hardware you can use [k3sup](https://k3sup.dev) to quickly maintained by [Alex Ellis](https://twitter.com/alexellisuk) and has contributions from loads of other people (including myself).
+If you want to quickly spin up k3s clusters on your own hardware you can use [k3sup](https://k3sup.dev) to quickly build clusters and install maintained by [Alex Ellis](https://twitter.com/alexellisuk) and has contributions from loads of other people (including myself).

 I can create a new k3s cluster with just 3 commands: